Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Introduction

+The considered specific problem constitutes a critical issue in data assimilation and weather forecasting.
+Let us describe briefly this specific problem and its context.
+The improvement of numerical weather prediction (NWP) forecast models requires the assimilation of meteorological observations that inform the models about the current state of the atmosphere.
+Therefore, NWP models are continuously fed with a wide range of in-situ observations, like radiosondes, radars, buoys, aircraft measurements, and observations extracted from satellite data.
+The proportion of satellite data assimilated in NWP models has increased a lot during recent years because these models cover all areas around the Earth, including the oceans and the polar regions, where few in-situ measurements are available~\cite{borde2019winds}.
+Atmospheric motion vectors (AMVs) derived by tracking clouds or water vapour features in consecutive satellite images, constitute the only wind observations with good global coverage that help to predict the evolution and displacement of air masses.
+Recent studies have been conducted to investigate the extraction of AMV profiles from moisture and temperature fields retrieved from hyperspectral instruments~\cite{borde2019winds,santek2019demonstration,Heas_2023}.
+These studies have pointed out that energy minimization methods, known in the computer vision literature as {\it optic-flow} algorithms, are promising approaches in atmospheric sciences because of their good adaptation to the inherent physical nature of the images, and because they can deal with low contrasted and missing observations.
 Thorough error characterization is critical in properly assimilating AMVs into NWP models.
-Since it is known that a portion of the AMVs are unreliable, the density of the vector fields is reduced before assimilation.
+Since it is known that portions of the AMVs are unreliable, the density of the vector fields is reduced before assimilation.
 A common practice in the atmospheric sciences community is to filter out the AMVs which are assigned to a so-called low {\it quality indicator}~\cite{santek20192018}.
 These indicators are based on comparing changes in AMV estimates between sequential time steps and neighboring pixels, as well as differences with model predictions.
 Other approaches build statistical model using linear regression against radiosonde values to correct AMV observation error~\cite{le2004error} or rely on machine learning techniques and training data generated by independent NWP simulations~\cite{teixeira2021using}.
 On the other hand, very few optic-flow methods propose uncertainty estimates in the computer vision literature.
 Post-hoc methods apply post-processing to already estimated flow fields~\cite{kondermann2007adaptive,kondermann2008statistical,mac2012learning}.
 Other methods, in contrast, produce their uncertainty estimates relying on approximations of {a Bayesian posterior distribution associated to} the optic-flow estimation problem.
 Bootstrap sampling on the data term is proposed in \cite{kybic2011bootstrap}.
 Gibbs sampling of a linearized posterior model is devised in~\cite{sun2018bayesian}.
 The authors in \cite{wannenwetsch2017probflow} derive a mean-field approximation of the posterior distribution and provide a computationally efficient uncertainty estimation method using variational Bayes.
-Besides, learning strategies based on deep networks have recently emerged for optic-flow uncertainty estimation~\cite{ummenhofer2017demon, ilg2018uncertainty}.\\
+Besides, learning strategies based on deep networks have recently emerged for optic-flow uncertainty estimation~\cite{ummenhofer2017demon, ilg2018uncertainty}.